jaymcgavren/jaymcgavren.github.io/_posts/2019-07-04-coping-with-macos-mojave-for-web-development.md

         * Touch Bar shows: I've never used the Touch Bar and I refuse to start.
 Change it to show "F1, F2, etc." This also gets your Esc "key" back.
 The whole setup still sucks because there's no tactile key press, but at least now it won't randomly change functions on you.
         * Unless you enjoy SHOUTING when typing often, the Caps Lock key is worse than useless - it's a booby trap sitting in the middle of your keyboard.
 Click the "Modifier Keys..." button, and remap Caps Lock to Control.
     * "Text" page
-        * For f's sake, uncheck everything here!
+        * Uncheck everything here!
 Why on earth do they have it messing with your text as you type by default?!
         * Be sure to click the "-" button to remove any text expansions, too.
     * "Shortcuts" page
         * Full Keyboard Access: Set to "All controls".
+        TODO app-specific shortcuts
 * "Sharing"
     * Computer Name: This includes your user name by default, which is info I'd rather not leak to the network.
 Rename it to [something cool](https://en.wikipedia.org/wiki/Lists_of_deities)!